Commentary: How COVID-19 shaped this Singapore Cabinet line-up

 Aside from the strengthening of the Government’s policy orientation and engagement efforts, this new Cabinet line-up also sends a strong signal of continuity in the leadership transition journey.

-It was notable that there remains one Deputy Prime Minister, the Minister of Finance, Heng Swee Keat.
+It was notable that there remains one Deputy Prime Minister in Mr Heng Swee Keat, who is also Finance Minister.

-If the electoral support he garnered as the anchor minister in East Coast Group Representation Constituency (GRC) mattered, some have speculated the 53.41 per cent of the votes his team polled might have wounded him politically.
-Others have said he “rescued” East Coast from falling to the competing Workers’ Party.
+Looking at how the People's Action Party's (PAP East Coast Group Representation Constituency (GRC) fared, some speculated the 53.41 per cent of the votes polled by the team, anchored by Mr Heng, might have wounded him politically.
+Others said he “rescued” East Coast from falling to the competing Workers’ Party.

-However, because he is still featured as the only DPM, this signals that he is still the one person to succeed Mr Lee as was the case before the election, even if the handover is likely to be delayed until the pandemic is neutralised.
+However, because he is still the only DPM, this signals that he is still the person to succeed Mr Lee as was the case before the election, even if the handover is likely to be delayed until the pandemic is neutralised.

-The day after the announcement of the Cabinet line-up, Minister for Foreign Affairs, Dr Vivian Balakrishnan, who is the same vintage and considered within the same leadership cohort as DPM Heng, said there was complete and absolute unity behind DPM’s Heng’s leadership among 4G leaders, laying to rest a re-opening of that question of succession at the very top.
+This was reiterated a day after the announcement of the Cabinet line-up.
+Minister for Foreign Affairs Vivian Balakrishnan, who is considered within the same leadership cohort as DPM Heng, said there was complete and absolute unity behind Mr Heng’s leadership among the 4G leaders, laying to rest a reopening of the succession question.

-This Cabinet has also showcased greater diversity in Singapore’s national leadership, with nine women, or about a quarter of the 37 positions, five Malays where two are full ministers, and six Indians, five of whom are full ministers.
+This Cabinet has also showcased greater diversity in Singapore’s national leadership, with nine women, or about a quarter of the 37 positions.
+There are also five Malays, of whom two are full ministers, and six Indians, five of whom are full ministers.
 Of the 13 new PAP MPs from the private sector, two have been brought into Cabinet – Dr Tan and Mr Alvin Tan.

 READ: Singapore to see record number of women enter Parliament after GE2020